michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

 conduct a sensitvity analysis whereby the RDD is repeated on a subsample of observations close to the point of discontinuity.
 This analysis also assumes a simple linear regression model for the functional form of the running varibale (i.e. affordability gap).
-The visualisations of the ATTs following each model show no independent effect of the affordability gap variable, and therefore this functional form is unlikely to bias the ATT.
+Different functional forms could obviously be modelled.
+But the visualisations of the ATTs (i.e. Figures 7 to 11) suggest the relationship between affordability gap and social rent output, independent of the funding policy treatment, is orthogonal.
+And therefore the effect of affordability gap is unlikely to differ substantially in different specifications of the model.

 Finally, although the funding was announced in October 2017, there is likely to be a lag before any treatment effect is identifiable.
 This is